-The most common method for modifying a text string soit won't be recognized by the filter won't recognize it is to insert characters such as spaces or periods between the letters in the string.
-For example, if the word "lag" is inappropriate, then players will typically try to insert spaces between the characters so "lag" becomes "l a g".
+The most common method for modifying a text string so the filter won't recognize it is to insert characters such as spaces or periods between the letters in the string.
+For example, if the word "lag" is inappropriate, then players will typically try to insert spaces between the characters so "lag" becomes "lag".
 The text filter in L-Fire CTF is sophisticated enough to automatically recognize this and replace the entire padded string with an asterisk, so you do not have to try to define every combination of a string that has been padded by inserting characters such as spaces or periods.